petercz1/UK_property_mapping/README.md

 ## caveat

 The landregistry site is v-e-r-y slow.
 Expect it to take a good 30 seconds to respond.
+Too broad a search and it will timeout.

 Enjoy.